- Public Works and Utilities

 Clean Up Days

 Clean Up Days take place annually in the Spring and Fall.
-The next clean up day will be spring of 2023.
+The clean up days in 2023 are as follows:

 For questions, please email Lee Walhus at firstname.lastname@example.org or call 303-536-9311.